ConductionNL/docudesk/website/docs/api/anonymization-logs.md

 2. **Entity Detection**: Personal data entities are identified and categorized
 3. **Replacement Generation**: Replacement text is generated for each entity
 4. **Text Replacement**: The original text is replaced with anonymized text
-5. **Key Generation**: A secure key is generated for potential de-anonymization
+5. **Key Generation**: A secure key is generated for each entity for potential de-anonymization
 6. **Log Creation**: An anonymization log is created with all relevant information
 7. **Output Generation**: An anonymized document is generated